shreyshukla008/Graphix/README.md

-# 🧠 Graphix (Graphiti) – Interactive Graph Algorithm Visualizer
+# 🧠 Graphix – Interactive Graph Algorithm Visualizer

 **Graphix** (aka **Graphiti**) is a frontend-only graph algorithm visualizer built with **React** and **Redux**, designed to help users **learn and simulate graph traversal and optimization techniques**.
 It offers two modes—**Playground** and **Demo**—to visualize five different algorithms with step-by-step animations and console insights.